nus-tee3201/2019/programming/errors-exceptions-handling/text.md

 <tip-box>

-:package: The code below specifies what to do if the `ZeroDivisionError` is raised, thereby avoiding a program crash in such an event.
+{{ icon_example }} The code below specifies what to do if the `ZeroDivisionError` is raised, thereby avoiding a program crash in such an event.

 <table>
 <tr>